emissary-ingress/emissary/reference/core/ingress-controller.md

   service: service2
 ```

-will set up Ambassador Edge Stack to do canary routing where 50% of the traffic will go to `service1` and 50% will go to `service2`.
+will set up the Ambassador Edge Stack to do canary routing where 50% of the traffic will go to `service1` and 50% will go to `service2`.

 ### The Minimal `Ingress`